Reviewed by

 1. Sole Proprietors

-The IEC is issued in the name of the individual proprietor.
+DGFT issues the IEC in the name of the individual proprietor.
 Applicants must provide their PAN card and address proof.
 This option suits small-scale traders who operate independently without forming a formal company.

 2. Partnership Firms